zzhangjii/learning-library/ospa-library/appint/ApplicationIntegration-labguide.md

 ## Description of the Technical Solution

 With the business process architecture as a backdrop, let’s review the technical architecture to reveal what Oracle products are used to provide the new solution for Mama Maggy.
+Refer to the technical architecture diagram below.
 We’ll again follow an inventory request through the architecture using a scenario:
 - A Mama Maggy user, either a Store Manager or a Regional Manager interacts with the process automation application, built for Mama Maggy, that is hosted by Oracle Application Integration (commonly referred to as OIC).
 - OIC utilizes Oracle Identity Management to authenticate the user to the current role (Store Manager or Regional Manager) in the application.
 - OIC allows the user to view and execute workflow tasks in OIC Process based on the specifications in the business process model for the application.